Stigant/Starbucks-Project/Starbucks Blog Post.md

 <b> Alternative Model Testing </b>

 Just as a sanity check, we can see how other types of model perform to confirm the choice of a random forest was sensible.
 For speed and ease of comparison we use the models to predict against all the offers at once.
 We also don't use a grid search and add a standard scaler to the Pipeline.
 The models tested are as follows.
+Only a quick reference was sought, so all models were run with their default setups.
+As usual this was also done to keep computational time down.

 | Models                       | Initial |
 | ---------------------------- | ------- |